 What used to be a major question is now becoming fairly standardized.
 For all human powered backcountry skiing, "tech" style bindings are most appropriate.
 There are other systems available, but these are far inferior to the current "tech" standard.
 We mention it here and in our review only because some consumers are conditioned to consider their options.

 Special mention must be made of AT boots made for both tech style bindings and a new resort binding format called WTR (short for "Walk-To-Ride").
 In our test, the Lange XT FreeTour 130 and Editors Choice Tecnica Zero G Tour Pro can be used with both tech bindings and with these WTR bindings.
 Also, special mention must be made of the newest Dynafit brand ski boots.
 Both the Dynafit Hoji Pro Tour and the Editors Choice Dynafit TLT7 Performance have unique toe profiles that work just fine in "typical" tech bindings but are not compatible with some of the more elaborate tech binding types.
 Buyer beware.

 As tempting as it might be, don't put any rockered touring sole ski boots into DIN/ISO 5355 alpine bindings (typical alpine bindings).
 They may, or may not fit, but the release value likely won't be consistent and your odds of injury are much higher.

-Other important considerations when purchasing an Randonee boot.
+Other important considerations when purchasing a Randonee boot.

 Can I just tour in my downhill boots?